vishalbakshi/fastbook-benchmark/README.md

 #### Answer Component Recall@10

 The percentage of `answer_component`s for which one or more `context`s are retrieved in the top-k passages.
+For example, if k=10 and a question has 4 `answer_component`s, and the corresponding `context`s for only 3 of them are retrieved in the top-10 passages, the Answer Component Recall@10 is 0.75.
+In this way, Answer Component Recall@k is more lenient than Answer Component MRR@k.

 ```python
 import ftfy